 The current situation

-In England, Government plans to support children and young people's mental health remains inadequate.
+In England, the new Government’s plans to support children and young people's mental health remains uncertain.

-Our message remains consistent, England needs to catch up with other UK nations regarding Government funded counselling interventions offered to children and young people – and there is no more crucial time than to influence this agenda in the run up to a general election.
+Our message remains consistent, England needs to catch up with other UK nations regarding Government funded counselling interventions offered to children and young people – and there is no more crucial time than to influence this agenda than Labour’s commitment to a mental health professional in every school.

 What we're doing

-We believe that a paid counsellor should be available in every secondary school, academy and further education college in England and that money for these vital services should not come out of school’s existing budgets.
+We believe that a paid counsellor should be available in every primary, secondary school, academy and further education college in England and that money for these vital services should not come out of school’s existing budgets.
+We’re supportive of two options in our campaign work with central Government:

 This is a message we continually stress to politicians, commissioners, funders and education leaders.